Looking Ahead: Gaza War and UK Elections

 It would remind me of what they said about Stalin being the great engineer who engineered projects or Hitler's innate genius that had figured out how to conquer Russia in 12 days.

-He plays golf and he hits a hole in one every time, or he can ride horses better than anybody, et cetera, that kind of level of crazy.
+He plays golf and he hits a hole in one every time, or he can ride horses better than anybody, et cetera.
+That kind of level of crazy.

 It's the same thing.

-And they, you know, when even any Republican leader, when George Bush, they were going after him and after him and after him and after him.
+It's Putin, Putin without his shirt on and all of that.
+And they, you know, when even any Republican leader, when Joe, George Bush, they were going after him and after him and after him and after him.

+And they said he couldn't speak and they couldn't talk.
 And then he would say things like, I actually read books and take notes.

 But at least there was a dialogue.